S. Shamsuddin: Personal life

 S. Shamsuddin married Puteh binti Esmoon in 1954, from which they had 7 children and 14 grandchildren.
+One of his children, Ariff Shamsuddin, also follows his footstep as an actor and comedian.

 Death

 Following several years of poor health, S. Shamsuddin died at 10:56 in the morning of 4 June 2013 at the age of 84 at his residence in West Avenue 6, Bukit Batok and his remains were laid to rest at the Pusara Abadi Muslim Cemetery at Lim Chu Kang on 5 June 2013 at 11:00 am.